Are ticks active in winter?

 Does frost or snow kill ticks?

 While one typically doesn’t see bugs when there is snow on the ground, it doesn’t mean they are not around.
 While some bugs die off in the winter after laying their eggs, ticks are one type of bug that survives the cold weather.
 As we have already covered there are some species of ticks that lie dormant during the colder months.
 They do this by hiding in the undergrowth and leaves in wooded areas.
 While one might think that a cold layer of snow on top of the leaves would kill off these ticks as they are cold blooded, the snow actually only serves to insulate the ticks from the outside air.
 Some species of ticks actually burrow underground.

 How can I prevent being bitten by a tick in the winter?

-For any other questions regarding ticks in the winter time, or to get tick control for your property be sure to contact Tick Control at (631) 287-9700.
+For any other questions regarding ticks in the winter time, or to get tick control services for your property, be sure to contact East End Tick Control® at (631) 287-9700.